noahehall/theBookOfNoah/web_technoligies/core/_css.md

 # LAYOUT
 ## GRID
+  - for two dimensional layouts, i.e. requiring rows AND columns

 ## FLEXBOX
   - one dimensional layout model (columns OR rows) with ease in distributing space between items in an interface